celiosantosjr/annopipe/README.md

 2. Installation:

-You should update the paths in the script file, take attention:
+After download the files, you should update the paths in the script file.
+Take attention to:

 - Substitute the paths of the databases pre-formatted in diamond database;